baojudezeze/Generative-Virtual-Try-On/README.md

 ![Example](./asserts/p1.png)

-## VTON based on Inpainting pipeline
+## 1.VTON based on Inpainting pipeline

 For this project, we have accomplished the baseline implementation, which is based on the inpainting pipeline provided by [stabilityai](https://huggingface.co/stabilityai/stable-diffusion-2-inpainting) to achieve personalized generative virtual try on by masking the garment area.
 The pipeline is resumed from [stable-diffusion-2-base](https://huggingface.co/stabilityai/stable-diffusion-2-base) and trained for another 200k steps.
 Follows the mask-generation strategy presented in [LAMA](https://github.com/advimman/lama).